xpaymentsorg/core-xpayments/README.md

-# go-xpayments
+# Go xPayments
-Official Go implementation of the xPayments protocol.
+Official Golang implementation of the xPayments protocol.